mirsella/cloud-1/README.md

 _subject requirements_:

-- auto restart if server rebooted
+- container restarted if server rebooted (should already work)
-- data should be here on serve restart (should be already good)
+- data should be here on server restart (should already work)
 - > It is possible to deploy your site on several servers in parallel.

-  what does this mean?
+  what does this mean ? just having `hosts: all` in the playbook ?

-- Your server should be able, when possible, to use TLS.
+- > Your server should be able, when possible, to use TLS.